Meadowlarke/Bibliography/Bibliography.md

 ###### Chapter 4: The pastness of the Present and the Presence of the Past.

+**The sound of mid-century early music is just the sound of modernism, i.e. a turn away from the big sounds of Romanticism.**

 90: The use of the term "authenticity."

 -: Invidious antonyms.